Want to find the best cell phone? We read the reviews so you don't have.

 Compare phones and find the one that's right for you.

-Available at: CREDO Mobile, AT&T, Sprint, T-Mobile, Verizon, U.S. Cellular, Boost Mobile, Page Plus, MetroPCS, Virgin Mobile, Consumer Cellular, Cricket, SIMPLE Mobile, Tello, Ting, Straight Talk
+Available at: CREDO Mobile, AT&T, Sprint, T-Mobile, Verizon, U.S. Cellular, Boost Mobile, Page Plus, MetroPCS, Virgin Mobile, Consumer Cellular, Cricket, SIMPLE Mobile, Tello, Straight Talk, Ting, Xfinity Mobile

 Quickly selling out upon release, the iPhone 7 is the next release in Apple’s famous smartphone series.
 While they typically followed what they called a “tick-tock” release pattern, where major updates and features changed every two releases, the 7 marks a first in that while it should be a “tick” release, it appears to be a refinement of previous releases.